etheleon/gojek_takehome/docs/04-ci_cd.md

 # Continuous Deployment

-We will be using [cloud build](https://cloud.google.com/cloud-build/) to redeploy our application upon any changes commited to this respository.
+We will be using [cloud build](https://cloud.google.com/cloud-build/) to couple git commits to application deployment.

 > We are not running any tests for this takehome